-Never ignore a pooh-pooh.
-I knew a Major who got pooh-poohed, made the mistake of ignoring the pooh-pooh.
+You know, if there's one thing I've learnt from being in the Army, it's never ignore a pooh-pooh.
+I knew a Major who got pooh-poohed; made the mistake of ignoring the pooh-pooh.
 He pooh-poohed it!
 Fatal error!
 'Cause it turned out all along that the soldier who pooh-poohed him had been pooh-poohing a lot of other officers who pooh-poohed their pooh-poohs.
 In the end, we had to disband the regiment.

 "Darling.
 It's me.
 You're never gonna guess.
 They've made me the new Leader of the Imperium!.....yeah, yeah, stuck in a throne....But this is an opportunity I've just got to take!....well they were hardly going to give me the job when everything was going really well, were they?'